The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 Advanced registration certificates are also available through Medaille360.
 An advanced registration certificate shows anticipated enrollment for the upcoming semester.
 Enrollment cannot be certified until after the drop/add deadline each semester.

-Medaille College belongs to the Western New York Consortium of Higher Education, which permits full-time students to register for individual courses at any of the participating colleges or universities.
+Medaille University belongs to the Western New York Consortium of Higher Education, which permits full-time students to register for individual courses at any of the participating colleges or universities.

 Requirements of Cross Registration